marta-rakowska/dareit-cloud-challenge/task_8/README.md

 :small_orange_diamond: Provide source code for creating the stack in a publicly available repository.
 :small_orange_diamond: Provide basic setup documentation to run the application.
 :small_orange_diamond: All resources should be deployed using Terraform.
-:small_orange_diamond: Automate the deployment of your appplication using CI/CD.
+:small_orange_diamond: Automate the deployment of your application using CI/CD.

 ## Solution: